-Judicial Service Coordinators process all new probation cases; supervised and unsupervised.
-The coordinator interviews offenders and enters personal, family, and social information into the database.
-The coordinator will provide technical support to the Court by investigating the offender pre-sentencing (for transferring out of state or determining deferred prosecution eligibility).
-Coordinators track the status of community service cases and monitor compliance, which involves significant interaction with members of the judicial system, community agencies, victims, and offenders.
+Judicial Service Coordinators process all new probation cases, supervised and unsupervised.
+The coordinator interviews offenders and enters personal, family and social information into the database.
+Coordinators track the status of community service, monitor compliance and report non-compliant non-supervised offenders back to the ordering authority, all of which involves significant interaction with members of the judicial system, community agencies, victims & offenders.

 Knowledge, Skills and Abilities / Competencies:

-Judicial Service Coordinators require knowledge of the community service work program, punishment plans, and government and nonprofit agencies in the community that are eligible for participation in the program; general knowledge of work placement techniques; procedural knowledge of the judicial and law enforcement systems and their operational procedures; some knowledge of the characteristics of the various offender groups; ability to establish and maintain an effective working relationship with participating agencies in the community, judicial and law enforcement personnel and corrections' personnel; basic interviewing skills; and the ability to express oneself verbally and in writing.
+Judicial Services Coordinators require knowledge of the community service work program, punishment plans, and government and nonprofit agencies in the community that are eligible for participation in the program; general knoweldge of work placement techniques; procedureal knowledge of the judicial and law enforcement systems and their operational procedures; some knowledge of the characteristics of the various offender groups; ability to establish and maintain an effective working relationship with participating agencies in the community, judicial and law enforcement personnel and corrections' personnel; basic interviewing skills; and the ability to express oneself verbally and in writing.

 Minimum Education and Experience Requirements: